li9com/learn-docker/lab12-importing-images/README.md

 ```
 docker load -i  /tmp/httpd.tar
 ```
 Note!
-There is not needs to specify image name since it was saved.
+There is no needs to specify image name since it is saved in image metadata file.

 - Make sure that image exists with all metadata